los0731/study_html/codevolve/HTML:CSS 2/codevolve_rules.md

   ​```

   <h6>
-  If your code is correct but not a '🙆‍♀️Well Done.', please match the coding style and coding convention to 'solution code'. and Please enter a correct value code.
+  If your code is correct but not a 'Well Done.', please match the coding style and coding convention to 'solution code'. and Please enter a correct value code.
   </h6>
   ```